nataliaa03/Automated_test_sample_python_selenium/README.md

 ## Run Tests
 In config.py file by entering paramaters you can choose which browser you choose (Chrome and Firefox are available).

-## Html report by allure
-1. You need to have java JDK installed on your system (and Set JAVA_HOME in PATH variables).
-2. install allure on your system (to use allure as a command you need also add it to PATH) - see below.

-## Running test
-1. you need to have /tests as a working directory
+You need to have /tests as a working directory
 ```
 $ python3 -m pytest test_login.py
 ```

 ### If you use Pycharm: